 - Using email@example.com

 You can inform in person, by phone or email.
 Verbal methods should be followed up with written notification as soon as possible.
+A report can also be made anonymously through our whistleblowing policy and procedures.

 Incidents which have occurred will be formally investigated and responded to by the responsible role in consultation with the Child Protection Advisor and/or a member of the Executive Team or CEO.
 This will include externally reporting to the relevant authorities when a suspicion of a criminal offence has occurred.